whuwuteng/EuroSDR_UAV_Micmac/README.md

 mm3d Tapioca ".*tif" -1
 ```

 Otherwise, if you can know which image pair you match, you can also define the match pairs to save the time.
 Thanks for the GPS/IMU, the initial camera position can be obtained.
-A [xml file](MesCouples.xml) is should to define the pairs.
+A [xml file](MesCouples.xml) is created to define the pairs.
 The the match command line is:

 ``` shell
 #! /bin/bash